Table of Contents

 Cash A/C 10,000 Real a/c – Cr. what goes out

-Because transaction is cash bases that are why both real account come in dual concept.
+Because the transaction is cash bases that are why both real accounts come in dual concept.
 But if the same transaction is done on credit then Cash account replaced with Personal account.

 Nominal Account: Expenses and Losses will be debited & All Incomes And Gains will be credited